 Shifts are never easy, and there is no such thing as gain without pain.

 I use a combination of tools together with Social Media to answer many of these questions.
-And in my travels, I get to meet hoteliers and travelers that provides valuable insight.
+And in my travels, I get to meet hoteliers and travelers that provide valuable insight.

 Blue Ocean Strategies and the Hotel Content Funnel are new high-value tools that will bring noncustomers to Hotels.

-It is all about model the concepts that work.
+It is all about the model of the concepts that work.
 And remember this is a team effort.